kevin-briand/RTS_link_hardware/README.md

 # RTS_Link
-RTS link for home assistant with an arduino nano and transceiver RFM69HW
+RTS link to home assistant with an arduino nano and transceiver RFM69HW

 Based on SomfyRTS library :
 https://github.com/etimou/SomfyRTS

-just a small program for link shutters RTS with home assistant(RFLINK integration)
+just a small program to link RTS shutters with home assistant(RFLINK integration)

-before starting to home assistant send 'RESET' command with Serial monitor
+before starting on home assistant, send 'RESET' command with Serial monitor